neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_visualization.rst

            for region_name in REF_REGIONS:
                bpy.data.materials[region_name].node_tree.nodes["Principled BSDF"].inputs[0].default_value = tuple(np.asarray([1, .738, .665, 1]).tolist())

 In this example, effect sizes of significant results are visualized.
-To this end, ´update_hemisphere´ is provided with a path to an array/list with significance values, effect size values, and region names.
+To this end, *update_hemisphere* is provided with a path to an array/list with significance values, effect size values, and region names.
 The region names correspond to those earlier established in the source reconstruction.
 Subsequently, regions are colored where a stronger cyan coloring indicates a stronger effect and vice versa.

 .. code-block::